robertsweetman/data-strategy-presentation/src/slide_4.md

 > FOCUS on some prioritizing/what's the most pressing issue in modules 4, 5 & 6 then add them in.
 > Data democratization is 'probably' the thing to focus on.
 > People based recommendations, second KSB makes a recommendation that's well justified.
 Change management while doing it.
 >
+> Thursday review.
+> re-watch the recording about this
+> need a metric for DEI or sustainability, measurable time bound SMART goals for these.
+> causal decision diagram
+>
+> Have a change management slide/plan - how to bring people along on the journey.
+> Work with the clients to understand what/why - pick a change management model and use that. -> ADCAR?
+Add this.
+What is the MoJ change management process/model.
+How to use this or risk grid/racy grid for steps of ADKAR
+> Mitigation plan for risks
+> TODO - REFERENCES IMAGES FROM THE INTERNET
+> Stakeholder analysis
+> Gannt chart
+> Risk management
+>
+> Implementation in unit 8
+> Gannt chart and smart goals
+> When achieving goals, depending on resources.
+>
+> ROI - how do we link ROI/metrics that are relevant to the organisational strategy perspecitive.
+What do we measure our project implementation success against.
+>
+> TODO: Hide button in PDF export